jborean93/pypsrp/README.md

 ### Optional Requirements

-The following Python libraries can be installed to add extra features that do not come with the base package
+The following Python libraries can be installed to add extra features that do not come with the base package:

 * [python-gssapi](https://github.com/pythongssapi/python-gssapi) for Kerberos authentication on Linux
 * [pykrb5](https://github.com/jborean93/pykrb5) for Kerberos authentication on Linux